lsamano/tetris-v2/README.md

 This is a Javascript Tetris game.

 # Setup
-Open `index.html` in your browser to start playing immediately.
+In the project directory, run `npm install` and `npm start`.
+Go to `localhost:9000` in your browser to start playing immediately.

 # Controls
 | Key | Action |